Editorial style

 Hyphenation

-COMPOUND ADJECTIVES THAT PRECEDE THE NOUN THEY MODIFY are hyphenated unless they are easily recognized as a single concept:
+COMPOUND ADJECTIVES THAT PRECEDE THE NOUN THEY MODIFY

 COMPOUNDS THAT ARE HYPHENATED AS ADJECTIVES

-off-campus housing, part-time employment, decisionmaking skills
+off-campus housing, part-time employment, decision-making skills

 COMPOUNDS NOT HYPHENATED AS NOUNS

-COMPOUND ADJECTIVES WITH -LY are not hyphenated: privately funded, highly regarded
+COMPOUND ADJECTIVES WITH -LY

-COMPOUND ADJECTIVES WITH NUMERALS should not be hyphenated:
+COMPOUND ADJECTIVES WITH NUMERALS

-For additional guidance, see the Word List in Appendices.
+For additional guidance, see Common mistakes.

 Indefinite Articles